Samanta2002/Music-Video-Downloader/README.md

 ### **3️⃣ Run the Application**

     a.
-After setting up the environment variable, you can run the "test.exe".
+After setting up the environment variable, you can run the "app.exe".
     b.
 After downloading press "ctrl+c" to close the console.